0x90JMP/0x90JMP.github.io/_posts/2026-04-15-amsi-internals-scan-pipeline.md

 | AmsiOpenSession / AmsiScanBuffer patch | **Yes** | **Yes** | VirtualProtect on module page |
 | Hardware breakpoint (Part 2) | **No** | **No** | `SetThreadContext` with DR registers non-zero |

-The full implementation — DR7 enable bit layout, `SetThreadContext` from a thread you control, VEH registration order, reading `CONTEXT.Rsp` to recover the argument stack, and skipping the function cleanly — is covered in **[AMSI Bypass: Hardware Breakpoints](/posts/amsi-bypass-hardware-breakpoints/)**.
+The full implementation — DR7 enable bit layout, `SetThreadContext` from a thread you control, VEH registration order, reading `CONTEXT.Rsp` to recover the argument stack, and skipping the function cleanly — is covered in **[AMSI Bypass Part 2: Hardware Breakpoints](/posts/amsi-bypass-hardware-breakpoints/)**.

 ---